vmware-archive/kube-prod-runtime/docs/workflow.md

 ### Preparation

 This step prepares the Kubernetes cluster and the underlying platform for deploying BKPR.
-This is acomplished by using `kubeprod install <platform>` where `<platform>` is the underlying platform for the Kubernetes cluster (e.g. AKS or GKE).
+This is accomplished by using `kubeprod install <platform>` where `<platform>` is the underlying platform for the Kubernetes cluster (e.g. AKS or GKE).

 For example: